nodrogluap/tamor/docs/data_management.md

 ### Compressing raw reads

+There are two main options for compressing raw reads.

+1) The first one is free, but a bit compute-intensive.
+FASTQ.gz files regenerated using the ``cram2fastq.sh`` are about 50% of the original FASTQ.gz file sizes, because the reads are in genome-coordinate order rather that the quasi-random physical flowcell order from the sequencer.
+The gzip program is able to better compress the co-located reads (that shared a lot of subsequences once genome coverage is above 20x).
+One can therefore remove original FASTQs and restore them from CRAM once the Tamor pipeline is complete.

-Unaligned reads used as input to the Tamor workflow can be in standard FASTQ format, or in the proprietary reference-based Illumina ORA-compressed format.
+2) Unaligned reads used as input to the Tamor workflow can be in standard FASTQ format, or in the proprietary reference-based Illumina ORA-compressed format.
 ORA files are typically ~15% to 20% of the gzip'ed FASTQ file size.
 Sequences generated on the NextSeq2000 or NovaSeqX typically have the option of including ORA compression during onboard BCL to FASTQ conversion.

     Enabling the ``ora_compress_fastqs`` option in ``config.yaml`` will cause Tamor to replace any FASTQ input files with their ORA-compressed versions after they've been used for alignment/genotyping.

     Tamor defaults (``ref_ora`` setting in ``config.yaml``) to downloading and using the [human v2 index reference](https://webdata.illumina.com/downloads/software/dragen/resource-files/misc/lenadata.tar) for compression.
 FASTQs can also be converted to ORA files using the standalone script ``workflow/scripts/fastq2ora.sh``, such as for the test case's two FASTQ paired-end read files:

+    *Whether done manually or using the config settings, such compression will require and use Dragen server license for ORA compression.*

 ```bash
 workflow/scripts/fastq2ora.sh results/analysis/primary/HiSeq/SRX3676780/SRR6702602_1.fastq.gz  resources/oradata_homo_sapiens
 workflow/scripts/fastq2ora.sh results/analysis/primary/HiSeq/SRX3676780/SRR6702602_2.fastq.gz  resources/oradata_homo_sapiens
 ```

-This will require and use Dragen server license for ORA compression.

 To use the ORA files in subsequent analyses outside of Tamor and your Dragen server, the [free ORA decompression software](https://support.illumina.com/sequencing/sequencing_software/DRAGENORA.html) must be installed and used.